 - 1 ounce unsweetened chocolate

-- vegetable oil for brushing tortillas (I like grapeseed)
+- vegetable oil for brushing tortillas I like grapeseed

-- queso fresco, for serving
+- queso fresco for serving

-- sour cream or Mexican crema, for serving
+- sour cream or Mexican crema for serving

-- cilantro, for garnish
+- cilantro for garnish (optional)

-- avocado, for garnish
+- avocado for garnish (optional)

 Instructions

-- Preheat the oven to 375 degrees F. Place the chicken thighs on a parchment lined sheet pan.
-Drizzle with 1 tablespoon olive oil, then season with salt and pepper.
+- Place the chicken thighs on a sheet pan, drizzle with 1 tablespoon olive oil, then season with salt and pepper.
 Roast until cooked through, about 15 minutes.
 Let cool, then shred into small pieces and place in a medium bowl.

-- In the same pan, heat one tablespoon olive oil over medium heat.
+- In the same pan, heat one tablespoon of olive oil over medium heat.
 Dice one onion and add it to the pan, then saute with a pinch of salt until translucent, about 4 minutes.
 Add the garlic and continue cooking for an additional 3-4 minutes.
 Transfer to a blender.

 - Blend the mixture on high speed, letting the blender run for several minutes until the mixture is very, very smooth.